nascent-africa/jetstrap/README.md

 ## Description

-On September 8th after spending some time with my fresh sandbox installation of Laravel 8 the first question I asked myself was, "Am I going to learn a new CSS framework or convert the jetstream resources back to Bootstrap", I also tried to let the two co-exist but that created more chaos than the problem is solved.
+On September 8th after spending some time with my fresh sandbox installation of Laravel 8 the first question I asked myself was, "Am I going to learn a new CSS framework or convert the jetstream resources back to Bootstrap", I also tried to let the two co-exist but that created more chaos than the problem it solved.

 As a backend developer, Livewire was a dream come true, and since the inception of Vue I've been moving away from jquery so AlpineJS was a welcomed idea, but with Bootstrap 5 on the horizon promising everything that makes Tailwind special I couldn't find a strong reason to commit to learning a new CSS framework also considering the fact that am not supposed to be meddling with front end codes, to begin with.